 The interactive on this page allows you to explore this spending by organisation, region and year.
-You can also examine it by different categories – for example, you can view all spending by groups that are anti-LGBT or anti-abortion or connected to the Trump administration or linked to the ultra-conservative World Congress of Families network, which also has increasing ties to far-right leaders across Europe.
+You can also examine it by different categories – for example, you can view all spending by groups that are anti-LGBT or anti-abortion, or connected to the Trump administration or linked to the ultra-conservative World Congress of Families network, which also has increasing ties to far-Right leaders across Europe.

-Yet these figures are underestimates of actual Christian right spending overseas because they only include expenditure by registered non-profits.
+Yet these figures are underestimates of actual Christian Right spending overseas because they only include expenditure by registered non-profits.
 This means our data does not include spending by organisations that are registered as churches, for instance.

-The Billy Graham Evangelistic Association (BGEA) – a group that spent nearly $100 million globally between 2007 and 2014 – re-registered as an association of churches in 2015 and is no longer required to disclose this information.
+The Billy Graham Evangelistic Association (BGEA) – a group that spent nearly $100m globally between 2007 and 2014 – re-registered as an association of churches in 2015 and is no longer required to disclose this information.
 Several other groups do not have publicly available filings for all years in our dataset.